TheMirageProject/mirage/README.md

   - Themes should be syntax validated and performance graded before being made available
   - Themes should strive towards being a Progressive Web App
   - BoltOns shold not slow down the Reader's Happy Path for the site.
+- Keep an attack vector minimized via the architecture not via `10x Infosec Developers` making every plugin (or in this case BoltOn)
+- Encapsulated in a Software definition
+- Multi-cloud deployable

 ## Inspiration: